Food extrusion

 Extrusion in food processing consists of forcing soft mixed ingredients through an opening in a perforated plate or die designed to produce the required shape.
 The extruded food is then cut to a specific size by blades.
 The machine which forces the mix through the die is an extruder, and the mix is known as the extrudate.
 The extruder is typically a large, rotating screw tightly fitting within a stationary barrel, at the end of which is the die.
+In some cases, "extrusion" is taken as synonymous with extrusion cooking, which cooks the food with heat as it is squeezed through the die.

 Extrusion enables mass production of food via a continuous, efficient system that ensures uniformity of the final product.
+Products made through extrusion (without simultaneous cooking) include pasta, breads (croutons, bread sticks, and flat breads), pre-made cookie dough, and sausages.
+Products made through extrusion cooking include many breakfast cereals and ready-to-eat snacks, confectionery, some baby foods, full-fat soy flour, textured vegetable protein, some beverages, and dry and semi-moist pet foods.
 Food products manufactured using extrusion usually have a high starch content.
-These include some pasta, breads (croutons, bread sticks, and flat breads), many breakfast cereals and ready-to-eat snacks, confectionery, pre-made cookie dough, some baby foods, full-fat soy, textured vegetable protein, some beverages, and dry and semi-moist pet foods.